Adaptive equipment can help people with ALS to stay mobile.

-ALS is the most common type of motor neuron disease (MND); in the US, most people use the term ALS to mean MND.
-ALS is sometimes also referred to as Lou Gehrig's disease, after the famous baseball player who had the condition.
+ALS is the most common type of motor neuron disease (MND).
+It is sometimes called Lou Gehrig's disease, after the famous baseball player who had the condition.
 The 2014 Ice Bucket Challenge aimed to raise awareness and funds for research.

 Here are some key points about ALS.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- ALS affects nerve cells found in the brain and spinal cord, leading to muscle weakness, a gradual loss of motor function and, eventually, death.
+- ALS affects nerve cells in the brain and spinal cord, leading to muscle weakness, a loss of motor function, paralysis, breathing problems, and, eventually, death.

-- No one knows what causes ALS, but environmental and genetic factors are thought to be involved.
+- The exact cause is unknown, but environmental and genetic factors may be involved.

 What is ALS?